bolt8394/BHRM-Ring-Generator/README.md

    raise it if the game console can't keep up.

 ## Acknowledgments
-Portions of this code were developed with assistance from Claude (Anthropic).
+Portions of this code (GUI, Debugging, Cleanup and organisation) were developed with assistance from Claude (Anthropic).